Newly Released Books

 - unnamed user

-Conversational UX Design (paid link) by Robert J. Moore & Raphael Ahar
+Conversational UX Design by Robert J. Moore & Raphael Ahar

 "It is comprehensive and scientific (the lead author is an IBM researcher with a Ph.D in Sociology, specializing in conversation analysis and ethnomethodology) and gives a research-based look at designing CUI/VUI."